NERSC/LogSet/DESIGN.rst

 Create a bare-minimum logset from a bunch of logfiles or other source
   :ID: _`UC1`
   :Preconditions:
-    - we can read a valid ontology
+    - we can read a valid ontology and dictionary
     - we have at least one logfile to describe
   :Postconditions:
     An `index.ttl` file is created in a target location describing each of the